itsays-zqc/my-website/docs/examples/Active_Device/index.md

                                                         "vsatn_exp": 0, "vsatp_exp": 0}, "print": 1}}
 ```

+Description:

-`basic`--Set the permittivity and affinity
+- `basic`--Set the permittivity and affinity

-`band`--Set models and parameters of the band and the recombination
+- `band`--Set models and parameters of the band and the recombination

-`mobility`--Set the model and parameters of mobility
+- `mobility`--Set the model and parameters of mobility

-`model`--Set the switch of high field mobility model and Fermi-Dirac statistics model
+- `model`--Set the switch of high field mobility model and Fermi-Dirac statistics model

-`vsat`--Set the model and parameters of velocity saturation
+- `vsat`--Set the model and parameters of velocity saturation